 - Terms of Services Violation: Did you read your Hosting company’s TOS? if not then check this immediately.
 Some providers have issues with an adult website or some specific content.
 Try to remove them or You better go for a host that supports your website.

-- Spamming/Phishing: Did you give your websites email address to someone?
-Spamming others using emails from your hosting server may bring the suspension and get this “This account is suspended” notice on your website.
+- Spamming/Phishing: Did you give your website’s email address to someone?
+Spamming others using emails from your hosting server may bring the suspension and get this “this account has been suspended please contact your hosting provider” notice on your website.

 If your Hosting provider is unable to provide any info about infected files then download the most necessary files and reinstall your WordPress and update your Site using the previous database.

-To avoid any kind of suspension in the future please read TOS of your hosting provider and update your payment info on your hosting providers billing page.
+To avoid any kind of suspension in the future please read the TOS of your hosting provider and update your payment info on your hosting provider’s billing page.
 It will ensure that this does not happen again in the near future.
-And please always take a clean back up your site elsewhere to ensure the safety of your website.
+And please always take a clean back of your site elsewhere to ensure the safety of your website.